darrida-forked/streamlit_modular_auth/README.md

 6. hide_menu_bool : Pass True if the streamlit menu should be hidden.
 7. hide_footer_bool : Pass True if the 'made with streamlit' footer should be hidden.
 8. lottie_url : The lottie animation you would like to use on the login page.
 Explore animations at - https://lottiefiles.com/featured
+9. hide_registration : Pass True if 'Create Account' option should be hidden from Navigation.
+10. hide_account_management : Pass True if all options other than 'Login' should be hidden from Navigation.
+11. custom_authentication : Option to pass custom authentication class that inherits from StreamlitUserAuth (see information further below).
+12. custom_user_storage : Option to pass custom user storage class that inherits from StreamLitUserStorage (see information further below).

 #### Mandatory Arguments:
 * ```auth_token```